 The acid test or quick ratio formula removes a firm's inventory assets from the equation.
 Inventory is the least liquid of all the current assets because it takes time for a business to find a buyer (or buyers) if it wants to liquidate inventory and turn it into cash.
 If a company's quick ratio comes out significantly lower than its current ratio, this means the company relies heavily on inventory and may be sorely lacking other liquid assets.

 The quick ratio assigns a dollar amount to a firm's liquid assets available to cover each dollar of its current liabilities.
 Thus, a quick ratio of 1.75X means that a company has $1.75 of liquid assets available to cover each $1 of current liabilities.
 The higher the quick ratio, the better the company's liquidity position.

 Calculating the Quick Ratio

-You can calculate the quick ratio from balance sheet data:
+You can calculate the quick ratio from balance sheet data using this formula: